-The PHTN is made possible thanks to our members, supporters and funders, including:
+The Highlands Trail project is made possible thanks to our members, supporters and funders, including:

 The William Penn Foundation, founded in 1945 by Otto and Phoebe Haas, works to close the achievement gap for low-income children, ensure a sustainable environment, foster creativity that enhances civic life, and advance philanthropy in the Philadelphia region.
 With assets of nearly $2 billion, the Foundation distributes approximately $80 million in grants annually.
 Learn more about the Foundation at www.williampennfoundation.org.

-Pennsylvania Department of Conservation and Natural Resources: This project was financed in part by a grant from the Community Conservation Partnerships Program, Keystone Recreation, Park and Conservation Fund and/or Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.
+Pennsylvania Department of Conservation and Natural Resources: Highlands Trail projects are financed in part by grants from the Community Conservation Partnerships Program, Keystone Recreation, Park and Conservation Fund and/or Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.